auth0/docs/articles/appliance/private-cloud/overview.md

 Users with requirements not met by the Auth0 Public Cloud may instead opt for a Private Cloud option.

-Auth0 currently offers the following private cloud options:
+Auth0 currently offers two Private Cloud deployment models:

 * Private Cloud
-* Managed Private Cloud (either hosted by Auth0 or hosted by you on an AWS environment)
+* **Managed** Private Cloud, either hosted by Auth0 or hosted by you on an AWS environment and operated by Auth0 as a managed service

 This overview covers specifically the **Private Cloud** option.

-## What is Private Cloud?
+## What is the Private Cloud deployment model?

 The Private Cloud provides you with a dedicated (or single-tenant) environment.
 You'll get enhanced performance, security, and compliance over what we include in our standard Public Cloud offering.